iBridges-for-iRODS/iBridges/docs/source/index.rst

 located on a separate `page <https://chstaiger.github.io/iBridges-Gui/>`__.

 .. note::
    The project is in active development, current features are stable and the documentation is complete.
 However, we are still actively developing new features and improving the existing ones.
-We appreciate help, suggestions, issues and bug reports in our issue tracker on `GitJub <https://github.com/UtrechtUniversity/iBridges>`__.
+We appreciate help, suggestions, issues and bug reports in our issue tracker on `GitHub <https://github.com/UtrechtUniversity/iBridges>`__.

 iBridges is a wrapper around the `python-irodsclient <https://github.com/irods/python-irodsclient>`__.
 While the